 Before closing, he did not hire a consultant to determine whether any environmental issues were present.
 He did not ask the seller to disclose any environmental conditions that would negatively affect his enjoyment and use of the property.
-Virginia does not require disclosure of wetlands as part of the selling process.
+Land for sale in Virginia does not require disclosure of wetlands as part of the selling process.

 The seller’s broker appears to have said something about wetlands to Lorenz, sufficient in a judge’s estimation that it should have “…excited his [the buyer’s] suspicions.”
 The exact nature of this information and how it was presented to the out-of-state buyer unfamiliar with this area was a matter of dispute.
 It appears the seller never said that the buyer could not build on portions of the land classified as wetlands, which, it seems, both the seller and the seller’s broker knew or at the very least, suspected.